100+ Bible Verses About Prayer

-By continuing to ask church attendees to give even as you are thinking through returning to church after COVID 19, you continue to offer up sacrifices that are “pleasing to God.”
+By continuing to ask church attendees to give even as you are thinking through how to reopen church after COVID-19, you continue to offer up sacrifices that are “pleasing to God.”
 Don’t rob them of that opportunity.

 In these uncertain times, many church leaders are overwhelmed with anxiety.

 There are good guidelines to follow, and you do not have to lead your church perfectly to lead your church well.

 Follow the wisdom principles outlined above, because they are biblical principles that will guide your church through this difficult time when you are unable to see the shore beyond the horizon of suffering.